Introduction

 Our organisation

-Macmillan Cancer Support are the UK's a leading cancer charity.
-We have around 1,500 employees and 10,000 volunteers, all based in the UK.
+We are the UK’s leading cancer support charity.
+We have around 1,500 employees and more than 28,000 volunteers, all based in the UK.
 Our employees are not in any category that is seen as vulnerable to modern slavery in this country.
-We are an accredited Living Wage Employer with the Living Wage Foundation, and all our employees (regardless of location) are paid at least the London Living Wage.
+We are an accredited Living Wage Employer with the Living Wage Foundation, and we pay all employees at least London Living Wage.

-• Macmillan Cancer Support Trading Limited, which sells Christmas cards and other items, and carries out fundraising trading activities
+We have a wholly owned subsidiary, Macmillan Cancer Support Trading Limited, which sells Christmas cards and other items and carries out fundraising trading activities, with all the profits given to the charity.

-We are governed by a board of trustees who are also directors of the charity for the purposes of company law.
+We are a registered charity and company limited by guarantee, governed by a board of trustees who are also directors of the charity for the purposes of company law.
 The trustees oversee our activities to achieve our objectives and are ultimately responsible for everything we do.
-Day-to-day responsibility for running the charity is delegated to the Chief Executive, and the Executive Directors who comprise the Executive Team.
+Day-to day responsibility for running the charity is delegated to the Chief Executive, and the Executive Directors who comprise the Executive Team.

 Our supply chain